 I ordered another pressed penny book for each of my daughters, using an Amazon gift card that I earned on Dealspotr.
 Instead of buying them a bunch of pricey souvenirs when we travel, we buy them pressed pennies.
 They’ve each filled a book, so now we’re on to the second.

 And I snagged these gold paper straws for my youngest daughter’s stocking.
 She’s obsessed with paper straws.
 They were half off at Goodwill, so I got them for $.15.

 Having documented our Christmas gift spending for several years, it’s interesting to see how my sources for affordable gifts vary from year to year.
 Last year, Michael’s grab bags figured in heavily.
-This year it seems to be all the gift cards that I earned through Amazon.
+This year it seems to be all the gift cards that I earned through Dealspotr, plus the Free Cash that I earned from Sears and Kmart.
 Who knows what it’ll be next year.